Roger la Zouch: Career

 Roger was a supporter of Thomas, Earl of Lancaster for which he received a pardon from the king in August 1318.
 Zouch fought at the Battle of Boroughbridge in March 1322.

 In January 1324 Roger was accused of raiding Hugh Despencer the Elder's lands at Loughborough and elsewhere in Leicestershire, although in a warrant issued the previous year it had been his son Roger, jnr who had been named.
 The Baron of the Exchequer Roger de Beler, who was viewed as a traitor by the Contrariants, was one of those appointed to arrest la Zouch.

 In 1325 Sir Roger was appointed as a Commissioner of Warwickshire and Leicestershire but was replaced in November after claiming he was detained through sickness.

 On 24 March 1326 the Sheriff of Leicestershire was ordered to seize the lands of Sir Roger la Zouch, Lord of Lubbesthorpe as he had been indicted for "assenting to and counselling" the death of the Baron of the Exchequer, Roger de Beler, which had been carried out by the Folville Gang.
 Roger fled from Leicestershire first to Wales and then probably Paris where Mortimer and the Queen were in court and his cousin Eudo la Zouch died a month later.

 Death

 Following Isabella and Mortimer's successful invasion of England in 1326, Edward and the Despencers were killed and pardons were issued to the men that had been accused of killing Beler.

 Roger la Zouch did not immediately reappear, and in 1328 his manor of Lubbesthorp was granted to his uncle William la Zouch, Lord of Harringworth who was Roger's overlord.
-By 1330 a Roger la Zouch had been appointed as Sheriff of Warwickshire and Leicestershire, represented Leceistershire in Parliament in 1331 and 1337 and was again holding the manor of Lubbesthorp.
+By 1330 a Roger la Zouch had been appointed as Sheriff of Warwickshire and Leicestershire, represented Leicestershire in Parliament in 1331 and 1337 and was again holding the manor of Lubbesthorp.
 Whether this was the Roger la Zouch who was exiled and returned, his son or the son of William la Zouche of Harringworth is debatable.